sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/J._jolly/mAnava-dharmashAstram.md

 Böhtlingk's I. Spr.= Indische Sprüche, by Böhtlingk.

 The Synopsis of various readings affecting the sense, on pp. 336 foll., has been added for the use of students who wish to read the present text with one of the four principal translations of the Code, by Sir W. Jones, Loise- leur Deslongchamps, Drs.
+Burnell and Hopkins[^9]and Professor Bühler (just published).

-Burnell and [Hopkins](# " Trübner's Oriental Series.
-London 1884. с")and Professor Bühler (just published).
+[^9]: " Trübner's Oriental Series.
+London 1884. с"

 Many of the readings adopted in the present text or quoted in the Notes on it have been quoted and fully discussed in the Notes to the lastnamed excellent translation, the Proofsheets of which were kindly placed at my disposal by its Author.
 The rather numerous discrepancies between the present work and the text as rendered in Professor Bühler's translation are principally due to the fact that he has generally adhered to the recension given by Kullûka.
 Nor could this be otherwise, as Kullûka's text was hitherto the only one existing in print, and the same course has therefore been followed in Dr. Burnell's recently published translation.
 The latter work has been carefully consulted, likewise, especially on account of the useful selection of v. l. from the Commentaries of Medhâtithi, Râghavânanda, Kullûka, and part of Nandana's Commentary, which has been supplied by Dr. Hopkins.
 An an- notated German version of chapters VIII. and IX.
 1-102 according to the standard Commentaries was published by myself, in the Zeitschrift für vergleichende Rechtswissenschaft, as long ago as 1882 and 1883.